The Lending and Secured Finance Review: Japan

 Legal and regulatory developments

-In addition, the amendment to the contract law provisions of the Civil Code was passed by the Diet in May 2017, and took effect in April 2020.
+The amendment to the contract law provisions of the Civil Code took effect in April 2020, making it easier to grant security over the receivables with a transfer restriction.

 Japanese banks and other financial institutions have already started to prepare for the implementation of Basel III.
 For example, banks are looking to liquidate their long-standing loan receivables, such as project finance loans, to decrease their risk assets.
 Therefore, the full implementation of Basel III is not expected to have a serious impact on Japanese financial institutions.